reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

  1. Open Wabbajack and click `Browse mod lists`
  2. Tick on the `Show Unofficial Lists` box and pick the **Baldur's Gate 3** option from the game filter drop-down box (or use the search bar to find the mod list)
- 3. Press the download arrow on the the mod list UI card and wait for it to download
+ 3. Press the download arrow on the mod list UI card and wait for it to download
  4. Set the `mod list Installation Location` to a folder such as `C:\modlist`.
     > - **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, OneDrive, etc.), or in your Skyrim's Steam folder**
     > - The `Resource Download Location` does not need to be on an SSD, but it makes installing faster.
 You can set this location to an HDD for the sake of saving space.